Free • No signup Add Stranger to room photo · Free

 ->

-Same living room with a scruffy man in a bathrobe sitting on the couch eating cereal
+Same living room with a scruffy middle-aged man in a bathrobe sitting on the couch eating cereal

 After

-Prompt: Add a scruffy man in a worn grey bathrobe sitting on the couch, legs crossed, eating cereal from a bowl and watching TV like he owns the place
+Prompt: Add a scruffy middle-aged man in a worn bathrobe sitting on the couch, eating a bowl of cereal and watching TV.
+He looks completely at home and unbothered.
+Not looking at the camera.

 Before